Project-OpenBytes/portex/docs/source/schema/type_import.rst

 Portex supports Type Import, which means the schema structure can be defined and shared in the community.

-A **package** is used to distribute a group of pre-defined schema structures.
-And the schema structures can be imported from the package.
+A **package** is used to distribute a group of pre-defined types.
+And these types can be imported from the package.

 .. tip::

-   Just like a programming language, Portex also uses packages for distributing pre-defined schema structures.
+   Just like a programming language, Portex also uses packages for distributing pre-defined types.
    Take python as an example.
 Python package is used to distribute a set of functions which can be reused.

 The git repository is used as a carrier for a schema package.
 A schema package is distributed, developed, and imported through a public git repository.

 OpenBytes defines a set of standard formats for open datasets.
-These formats are put on a Github repo and distributed as a schema package.
-Whose url is https://github.com/Project-OpenBytes/standard
+These formats are put on a Github repo and distributed as a schema package whose url is https://github.com/Project-OpenBytes/standard.

 ********************************
  How to build a schema package?
 ********************************

 #.
-New a remote git repo;
+Create a remote git repo;
 #.
 Commit a file named ``ROOT.yaml`` to indicate the root path of the schema;
 #.
 Commit the schema structure files which need to be reused into the git repo.